A New World View with John Hagelin, PhD

 JH: I was very pleased with the quality of the audiences.
 But wherever I've gone, I had the sense that people are very frustrated.

-Even though the polls seem to indicate that President Bush has overwhelming support for his unilateral military action, it's not what I see.
+Even though the polls seem to indicate that the President has overwhelming support for his unilateral military action, it's not what I see.
 Nevertheless, it looks as though politics are functioning the way they tend to do, so he may get his way.

 I'm not sure at this point if we're capable of derailing his vote in the Senate that will get him the license he is seeking.
 If that happens, then the question becomes, What will he do with that license?